Skip to main content

 Jessica Alba Felt Like an Imposter When She Ran the Honest Company

-Although Alba wasn’t sure if Mendes was a leading lady back then, Mendes starred in quite a few hit movies at her peak as well.
-Projects like Hitch, Ghost Rider, 2 Fast 2 Furious, and others all made more than $100 million at the box office.
-Being of Hispanic heritage herself, Mendes has also experienced the kinds of obstacles in the film industry that Alba was too familiar with.
-The Training Day actor was once both accepted and rejected for roles based on her appearance above all else, which eventually tested her patience.
-But like Alba, these experiences served as motivation for Mendes to break the mold.
+Although Alba wasn’t sure if Mendes was a leading lady back then, Mendes starred several hit movies at her peak.
+Projects like Hitch, Ghost Rider, and 2 Fast 2 Furious made more than $100 million at the box office.
+Being of Hispanic heritage herself, Mendes also experienced obstacles in the film industry.
+The Training Day actor was accepted and rejected for roles based on her appearance above all else, which eventually tested her patience.
+But like Alba, these experiences motivated Mendes to break the mold.